 If you don't have a printer configured on your machine, it will choose an application installed on your computer best suited to write the file.

-1. Create a paper survey on the survey platform
+Create a survey on the survey platform

 Print the survey

 Preview your design before printing the survey.
 It gives an idea of how it will actually look on paper.
-You can select the number of copies, layout, color, paper size, pages per sheet and more.
+You can select the number of copies, layout, color, paper size, pages per sheet, and more.

 Distribute the printed questionnaire

 Distribute the forms and collect feedback from your audience.